patricklam/se-retrospective/curriculum.md

 believe the plan was to incorporate project management concepts into the FYDP, but I don't know what really happened in the longer term.

+AM: I seem to remember that a new ECE faculty member (Todd Veldhuizen???) developed Software Project Management and the students didn't mind it but it had to go make room for FYDP.
+Todd (if I've got the name correct) went off to industry after a short time at Waterloo.

+CC: I vaguely remember that the students didn't mind it because Todd taught it.
+The topic, if not the actual content, was meant to be merged into FYDP.

 % todo ^^^, I think also integrate with other discussions on agile

 % get some context from previous directors here, this predates me.
 The course was taught in 2008.

 % I think CS 457 doesn't exist anymore because the instructor retired.
+% "I'm pretty sure Jimmy Wong taught this.
+When he retired there was nobody to teach it, nor did anyone what to continue with it." - CC

 We have changed the order of the three-course sequence to start in the first term of third year and with testing, progressing to design and